According to the Boston Globe, the number of selective colleges requiring applicants to submit SAT IIs is in decline:

 Besides, if these tests truly provide no information, then why do colleges even allow applicants to submit them?
 Yet the move is to make these tests optional, not to stop applicants from submitting them at all.
 Such a move is not unheard of: if memory serves me correctly, at one point Sarah Lawrence refused to consider test scores at all.

-Tellingly, the schools that have the most stringent SAT II requirements tend to be the most academically rigorous, as opposed to being merely extremely selective or prestigious.
+Tellingly, the schools that have the strictest SAT II requirements tend to be the most academically rigorous, as opposed to being merely extremely selective or prestigious.

 MIT, for example, requires either Math 1 or 2, plus an additional science test.
 At Caltech, the requirements are even more stringent: only the Math II test is accepted, and the mid-50% of admitted students scored 790-800.
 (Granted, the Math II curve is quite large, but still.)
 I also recall that in one recent year, every entering freshman at Harvey Mudd, another super-selective engineering school, had scored an 800 on the Math II exam.

-As I’ve written about before, at the undergraduate level, school is merely one purpose of a university, even if an institution is home to spoils of virtually unmatched education riches.
-Elite colleges will manage to identify their quota of academic superstars, regardless of what tests they do or do not require; for the remainder of the class, they can afford to be flexible, particularly if doing so will increase both diversity (or at least the appearance of it) and selectivity.
+As I’ve written about before, at the undergraduate level, school is merely one purpose of a university, even if an institution is home to spoils of virtually unmatched educational riches.
+Elite colleges will manage to identify their quota of academic superstars, regardless of what tests they do or do not require.
+For the remainder of the class, they can afford to be flexible, particularly if doing so will increase both diversity (or at least the appearance of it) and selectivity.

 The result is that at elite colleges, there is one set of rules for unhooked, not overly privileged applicants; another set of rules for highly privileged, hooked applicants (some of whom nevertheless would be unlikely to think of themselves as particularly privileged); and yet another set of rules for underprivileged, under-represented minority applicants.